icsaba/lit-functions/README.md

 ```

 ## Contributing

-Add some test and document what you've done.
-That's it :D
+To contribute, add tests and document your changes.
+That's it! 😄

 ### Install